8 of the Most Popular Granite Colors in the Philippines Today

 2. Salt and Pepper or G603 (China)

-It beats all other granite colors in the market in terms of cost and abundance.
+It beats all other granite colors in the market in terms of cost and availability.
 Hence, it is the obvious choice of many contractors for various projects worldwide, especially in the Philippines.

 True to its name, the granite, “Salt and Pepper,” is a combination of black, white, and silver specks widely distributed throughout its entire surface.
 Slight variations occur, however, with some slabs having smaller or larger grains than others.
 Also, some have a lighter or darker background than the rest.
 Consequently, these variations occur naturally and are part of the granite’s inherent beauty.